 Author: Joyce Brumberger

-- The terms porosity and permeability
+- Participants will learn about porosity and permeability

-- Refer to Edible Dirt Recipes
+- Refer to Edible Dirt Recipe

 - Plastic teaspoons